Transfer Registration SA

 Steps to transfer drivers licence

-You can drive in SA on an interstate drivers licence as a visitor for only 90 days.
+You are permitted to drive in SA on an interstate drivers licence as a visitor for 90 days.
 After that, you must transfer to an SA licence.
-Simply go in person to a Service SA customer service centre with your:
+Go in person to a Service SA customer service centre with your:

 - Interstate or territory drivers licence